Daughters of the Samurai: Summary

 Daughters of the Samurai begins with Sutematsu's traditional feudal childhood, disrupted by violent war, and then disrupted again by Japan's contact with America.
 Nimura describes the formulation of the Iwakura Mission, and the somewhat haphazard inclusion of five girls in the delegation.
 The two eldest girls, both aged 14, fell ill and returned to Japan within the first few months, but Sutematsu Yamakawa, Shige Nagai, and Ume Tsuda remained to spend ten years struggling to fulfill their ill-defined mission to acquire an American education for the benefit of Japan.
 The book follows each girl around the country through many changes in foster families and schools.
 Ume, the youngest, returned to Japan having completed high school, but no secondary education.
 Shige received a certificate from Vassar's School of Music.
 Sutematsu, the oldest, graduated from Vassar College, the first Japanese woman to receive an American college degree.

 By 1882, all three had returned to Japan, and now faced the challenge of re-integrating their American educations within a home country they had not seen since they were children, and which was no longer as welcoming of modern American ideas.
-Sutematsu married a general in the Imperial Japanese Army, Ōyama Iwao, who eventually became Minister of War; Sutematsu became a Countess and then a Princess.
+Sutematsu married a general in the Imperial Japanese Army, Ōyama Iwao, who eventually became Minister of War; she became a Countess and then a Princess.
 She advised the Empress on Western customs, and encouraged high-ranking Japanese women to support Japan's war efforts and volunteer as nurses.
 Shige married Baron Uryū Sotokichi and became a Baroness, while also teaching at the Tokyo Music School and Tokyo Women's Normal School.
 Ume, who never married, taught at the Peeresses' School and Tokyo Women's Normal School, returned to the United States to earn a degree from Bryn Mawr College, and eventually, with help from Sutematsu and Alice Bacon, founded the Joshi Eigaku Juku (Women's Institute for English Studies) in 1900.